To me, cricket is a simple game. Keep it simple and just go out and playShane Warne

 This free historical dataset is limited to ball-ball events catalogue.
 But based on my experience, there are a couple of paid vendors with much richer data including sensor information.
 In conclusion, having access to a greater diversity of data should make it possible to do a broader range of analytics beyond the obvious metric.

 Source: Agaram Infotech

-FYI, the above vendor supplies data to several IPL Teams but their minimum quote is pretty steep for analytics startups costing over 3K dollars.
-This is quite pricey from sub-continent point of view.
+FYI, the above vendor supplies data to several IPL Teams but their minimum quote is pretty steep for analytics startups.
+It can almost cost over 3K dollars which is quite pricey from sub-continent point of view.

 Paid Streaming Data

 Source: Cricket API

 Streaming data or live feed is used by fantasy sites to be able to run their games and update scores.
 This kind of service involves hitting a specified API service and updated match info ball-ball.

 Stack & Resources